KCErb/cordwainer/tutorials/start.md

 Try 'shoes --help' for more information
 ```

-### 3. Package or Run
+#### 3. Package or Run

 Since in this example we are not packaging, I'll ignore what `@packager.run` does and just look at `execute_app`.
 First it `unshift`s the current directory and requires the `shoes/swt.rb`.
 That little `require` is really the leather of shoes.
 It's the part where all of the models, classes, constants etc. get defined and loaded.
 Since our program doesn't use those, I'm going to skip it for now.

-Next it `loads` the app (in our case `puts 'Hello World'`).
+Next we `load` the app (in our case `puts 'Hello World'`).
 And it is this last command `load` that **actually runs the app**.

 ## Conclusion